radanskoric/radanskoric.github.io/thank_you_for_subscribing.markdown

 _Radan_

+> If you now click **the back button** in your browser you will return to the article you were reading.
+{: .prompt-tip}

 ## Trouble shooting tips …

 - If you can’t find the welcome email check your junk / spam folder.